Quantum Sticking of Atoms on Membranes: Results for graphene

-For the case of suspended graphene, potential parameters are obtained from a comparison of the asymptotic behavior of Eq.~\ref{pot} to the model of Refs.~\cite{graphene, jackson}.
+For the case of suspended graphene, potential parameters are obtained from a comparison of the asymptotic behavior of Eq.~\ref{pot} to a previous model \cite{graphene, jackson}.
 Numerical calculations give a binding energy of $\epsilon\approx 25$ meV and $\delta\approx 60\ \mu$eV.
 The ratio of the binding energy $\epsilon$ to $\delta$ is sufficiently large that $C$ remains much smaller than $C_*$ over incident energies less than 15 meV for atomic hydrogen.
-Thus there is only the self-consistent solution $\Delta=0$.
-One concludes that within this model quantum sticking is forbidden for ultracold atomic hydrogen impinging on graphene under the conditions considered.
+Thus, $E_c$ cannot be less than 15 meV for this system.
+In this case, there is only the self-consistent solution $\Delta=0$ for $E\lesssim 15$ meV.
+One concludes that within this model, quantum sticking is forbidden for ultracold atomic hydrogen impinging on graphene under the conditions considered.
 Graphene might then serve as a perfect atomic mirror in this regime, completely reflecting incident matter waves.
 The model suggests that other 2D solids with large values of $\epsilon/\delta$ are also potential candidates for low-loss atomic mirrors.